dyno-nexsoft/flutter_split_navigator/example/README.md

-# example
+# Example Project

-A new Flutter project.
+This directory contains an example Flutter project demonstrating the usage of the `flutter_split_view` package.